 3.17 We recommend that new homes are built to a good size so that they are adaptable and should be large enough for modern needs including storage.
-The standards below are minimum standards that are expected for all new houses.
+The standards below are minimum internal standards set out in the nationally described space standards (DCLG, March 2015).
 Note that the floor space does not include attached or integrated garages.
+Whilst these standards are not mandatory and can only be made so through a justified Local Plan policy, they nevertheless provide a baseline against which a scheme can be compared to if the decision maker considers that the new homes are too small.
+In this respect the specific sizes in the table below won't be strictly enforced but may be used as part of an overall assessment of residential amenity.